 August 17, 2021

-From as early as I can remember in elementary school, I had difficulties with words, spelling, and sounds.
+By: Chris Murray, NBCT From as early as I can remember in elementary school, I had difficulties with words, spelling, and sounds.
 That difficulty was diagnosed when I was in fourth grade (currently the majority of cases of dyslexia are not identified until at least third grade), but I truly did not begin to understand that it is dyslexia that I have until last year when my son was diagnosed with it.
-I learned that dyslexia is often genetic, that my father, a successful architect, who, to this day, never reads for fun, inherited it from his father who was never a fan of…Read More
+I learned that dyslexia is often genetic, that my father, a successful architect, who, to this day, never reads for fun, inherited it from his father who was…Read More

 Sharing your pronouns: Becoming a Gender Affirming Educator